Oracle Java Audit

 4. Minimal Oracle Footprint (Oracle โ€œNew Customerโ€ Audits)

-Interestingly, companies that use little or no Oracle software,ย exceptย perhaps Java, can be targets.
+Interestingly, companies with little or no Oracle software,ย exceptย perhaps Java, can be targets.
 Oracle tends to audit organizations that arenโ€™t already heavy Oracle customers.

 The rationale is that such companies might not be well-versed in Oracleโ€™s licensing rules and thus more likely to be in accidental non-compliance.